 CM Services are managed on the navigation item CM Services in the navigation group Services.
-This navigation item contains the list (1) of the available CM services.
+This navigation item contains the list of the available CM services.
 Stopped or disabled services are displayed in italics.
-In this navigation item you can start (2) or stop (3) the individual services of the ConSol CM system, e.g., data indexing or DWH transfer.
+You can start a service by clicking the Start service button (green triangle) and stop a service by clicking the Stop service button (red square) below the list of services.